 Mowing your lawn when your Troy-Bilt comes to a stop and shuts down can be very frustrating.
 The last thing you want to do is put more money towards repairing your lawn mower.

 No one loves a repair bill.
 Fortunately, there are many reasons that can cause your mower to die that are easily fixed and not costly.

 A Troy-Bilt lawn mower may die because there is a fuel or air restriction that prevents your mower from running.
-An insufficient engine oil level, blocked cooling fins and a clogged mower deck can cause your mower to overheat and shut down.
+An insufficient engine oil level, blocked cooling fins, and a clogged mower deck can cause the mower to overheat and shut down.

 There are many things that can cause your Troy-Bilt mower to die.
 I will go through the list and give you tips on finding and fixing your running problem.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 Why Your Troy-Bilt Lawn Mower Dies After Starting

 Of course, the obvious reason a Troy-Bilt mower won’t start is that it is out of gas.
 I only mention it because I’ve had customers immediately start their troubleshooting by checking filters and switches before they actually check their fuel level.

 It’s so obvious, it’s easy to forget the simple things so it is worth mentioning.